Top 10 Best Chemistry tutor near you in Vancouver, BC

 Show more

-Priyanka taught about 2 months ago
+Priyanka taught 3 months ago

 The Tutor and Student reviewed the concepts of solubility and solubility product, including their definitions, factors affecting them, and the calculation of Ksp for sparingly soluble salts.
 They practiced solving problems related to Ksp, molar solubility, and determining the most suitable solvent for maximizing salt dissolution.